blei-lab/publications/README.md

  * YYYY_LastNames/tex (LaTeX source files)
  * YYYY_LastNames/tex/sty (any LaTeX style files used)

-* If the paper includes an open-source package, make a separate repo for the code and fork it into the Blei Lab github organization.
+* If the paper includes an open-source package, make a separate repo for the code from your account, and fork it into the Blei Lab github organization.
 You can make your code citable and get a DOI by following this: https://guides.github.com/activities/citable-code/